underground-software/ILKD_course_materials/index.md

 * Exercises are about practicing skills and learning by doing

     * Students will follow a series of instructions (e.g. to execute certain commands), and answer questions about what they did

     * A submission will be proof that the student completed the steps correctly, and their answers to the questions

     * As a general rule exercises will not involve much programming, and are weighted lesser in the overall course grade

 * Programs are about getting your hands dirty and actually writing some code

-  * Students will have specific requirements their code has to meet, and a way to test that what they have written completes the requirements successfully.
+    * Students will have specific requirements their code has to meet, and a way to test that what they have written completes the requirements successfully

-  * A submission will consists of proof that the program works correctly, and its source code.
+    * A submission will consists of proof that the program works correctly, and its source code

-  * Since programs involve more actual coding, they will be weighted more in the overall course grade.
+    * Since programs involve more actual coding, they will be weighted more in the overall course grade

 * The final project is broken into two parts

     * The students will have freedom to engineer a creative project

     * However, there is an emphasis on designing rigorous specifications and tests to clarify and enforce that vision

-  * The student will implement a peers specification instead of their own.
+    * The student will implement a peers specification instead of their own

 * As a part of every assignment (except the very final one) students will perform peer review

     * Students will be assigned two others' submissions to review

     * Part of the grade on each assignment will be determined by the quality and thoroughness of the review

 #### Presentation Assignments

 * Students will be required to complete two presentations throughout the course

     * Students must deliver their presentations over a live video call (with a camera)

     * Presentations must include original visual content, such as slides

     * Students are required to include live demonstrations of their code by sharing their screen during the presentation

 ### Grading Details